-If you elect to itemize deductions, complete Section D, Lines 31-36, to determine the amount of itemized deductions which you may claim on your Delaware return; otherwise, you may skip this section.
+If you elect to itemize deductions, complete Section D, Lines 31- 36, to determine the amount of itemized deductions which you may claim on your Delaware return; otherwise, you may skip this section.
 All federal limitations apply to Delaware itemized deductions.

-NOTE: If you claimed a standard deduction on your federal return. you may still elect to itemize your deductions on the Delaware return.
-In this case, complete and attached Delaware Schedule
+NOTE: If you claimed a standard deduction on your federal return, you may still elect to itemize your deductions on the Delaware return.
+In this case, complete and attach Form PIT-NSA.

-NOTE:

-Do not enter motor vehicle title, realty transfer tax, or transfer fees as other taxes.
+NOTE: Do not enter motor vehicle title, realty transfer tax, or transfer fees as other taxes.
 They do not qualify.

-Itemized Deductions from Delaware Schedule A
+Line 31 Itemized Deductions from Delaware Form PIT-NSA

-Enter on Line 31 the total amount of itemized deductions as shown on Line 17, Delaware Schedule A.
+Enter on Line 31 the total amount of itemized deductions as shown on Line 17, Delaware Form PIT-NSA.

 If you are unable to specifically allocate deductions between spouses, prorate the deductions based on a ratio of your separate incomes to total joint income.
 For example, if one spouse earns 60% of the household income and the other earns 40%, designate 60% of the deductions to the spouse earning 60% of the household income and 40% of the deductions to the spouse earning 40% of the household income.
-Enter the deduction on line 31 of your respective Delaware Non-Resident return.
+Enter the deduction on line 31 of your respective Form PIT-NON.

-32 | Foreign Tax Paid
+Line 32 Foreign Tax Paid

-If you elected the Foreign Tax Credit on your federal return, yourfederal itemized deductions, allowed as Delaware itemized deductions, will be increased by the amount of foreign taxes actually paid.
+If you elected the Foreign Tax Credit on your federal return, your federal itemized deductions, allowed as Delaware itemized deductions, will be increased by the amount of foreign taxes actually paid.
 Foreign taxes accrued, but not paid, are not allowed as an addition on Line 32.
 On Line 32, enter the amount of foreign taxes paid included on Line 8 of Federal Form 1116.

-Charitable Mileage Deduction
+Line 33 Charitable Mileage Deduction